Kourtney Kardashian Reveals Why She Had Plasma Injections

 Kourtney Kardashian has revealed that she underwent plasma injections.
-The Keeping Up With The Kardashians star made The Daily Mail‘s headlines today for a moment on last night’s season premiere of the family’s hit E! show – Season 17 landed on screens Sunday.
+The Keeping Up with the Kardashians star made the Daily Mail‘s headlines today for a moment on last night’s season premiere of the family’s hit E! show, as its 17th season landed on screens Sunday.
 While the episode focused on various issues affecting the world’s most famous family, fans were likely glued to their screens over a scene that saw 40-year-old Kourtney sit down with younger sister Kim.

-As The Daily Mail reports, a scene showed 38-year-old Kim freaking out as she spotted a bald spot on her sibling’s head.
-The sisters were sitting at home, when Kim pretty much lost her mind over Kourtney’s apparent bald spot.
+As the Daily Mail reports, a scene showed 38-year-old Kim freaking out as she spotted a bald spot on her sibling’s head.
+The sisters were sitting at home when Kim pretty much lost her mind over Kourtney’s apparent bald spot.

 “Kourtney, you have a really big spot on the top of your head.
 Look down, Kourtney.
 Oh my god, I’m afraid for your life.
 Have you seen that?”
 Kim said.